Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/the-basics/in-app-search.md

 Select your gene of interest from the search results.

-A z-menu giving details of the gene will pop up with links to the Genome browser and Entity viewer.
+A pop-up menu giving details of the gene will pop up with links to the Genome browser and Entity viewer.

 ![](media/in-app-search-z-menu.png)